Code14-ZeD/forum/README.md

 Contributions are welcome!
 Please follow these steps:

-1.⁠ ⁠Fork the repository.
+1.⁠ ⁠Fork the repository.</br>
-2.⁠ ⁠Create a new branch: ⁠ git checkout -b feature/YourFeature ⁠.
+2.⁠ ⁠Create a new branch: ⁠ git checkout -b feature/YourFeature ⁠.</br>
-3.⁠ ⁠Make your changes and commit: ⁠ git commit -m "feat: add new feature" ⁠.
+3.⁠ ⁠Make your changes and commit: ⁠ git commit -m "feat: add new feature" ⁠.</br>
-4.⁠ ⁠Push to your fork: ⁠ git push origin feature/YourFeature ⁠.
+4.⁠ ⁠Push to your fork: ⁠ git push origin feature/YourFeature ⁠.</br>
 5.⁠ ⁠Open a Pull Request describing your changes.

 Please ensure your code follows existing style and includes relevant tests.